 Skin-Inspired Multifunctional Luminescent Hydrogel Containing Layered Rare-Earth Hydroxide with 3D Printability for Human Motion Sensing

-Authored Yuanyuan Ren and Jiachun Feng.
+Authored by Yuanyuan Ren and Jiachun Feng.
 ACS Applied Materials & Interfaces.
 20 January 2020

 Authored by Ali Smandri, Abid Nordin, Ng Min Hwei, Kok-Yong Chin, Izhar Abd Aziz and Mh Busra Fauzi, MDPI Polymers.
 18 July 2020